 Mountain Hardware have also made the outer from a 10 denier material that is more durable than others, but keep in mind it is not a Goretex jacket.

 The Mountain Hardware Ghost Whisperer also comes in a hooded version in case you want that extra warmth.

 Columbia is known for the amazing quality of its items, ranging from skiing equipment to reliable outdoor shoes.
 They’re actually a champion of synthetic insulation and lining, and you should definitely check out some of their other jackets if you’re flexible when it comes to the type of insulation.

 But if you’re dead set on down insulation, then the Icy Heights II is a great option.
 It is filled with 450 fill power down, which does a pretty good job at keeping you warm.
 But this isn’t an insanely warm jacket – it’s good for temperatures that don’t drop under zero degrees Celsius, and it won’t keep you warm enough in colder weather.

 This jacket comes with a removable hood, but the faux fur trim can’t be detached.
 Additionally, there are no drawstring cords to adjust the hood on your head, so it can easily be blown off in really windy weather.

 The Columbia women’s down jacket features two external and one internal pocket.
-It also has drawstring at the hem, which lets you decide how you want it to fit - tighten up the drawcord really well if you want that heat to stay inside, or loosen it up a little if you want to cool down a little bit.
+It also has a drawstring at the hem, which lets you decide how you want it to fit – tighten up the drawcord really well if you want that heat to stay inside, or loosen it up a little if you want to cool down a little bit.